MatthewPierson/Vieux/README.md

 -----------------
 # F.A.Q
 ### What devices does this support/when will it support my iPad XX or iPhone XX?
-See above at "Current device support", support is coming for more 32 Bit devices, namely 32 Bit iPads and iPods.
+See [above](#current-device-support), support is coming for more 32 Bit devices, namely 32 Bit iPads and iPods.
 No other devices will ever be supported for the 10.3.3 downgrade.
 Ever.

 ### Why does the tool not run?
 Make sure you have run "pip install -r requirements.txt" before attempting to use this tool.
 If that doesn't fix the issue, take a screen shot of the error and create an issue on the Github page.